FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printed_parts/3d_printed_parts.rst

       :width: 55%
       :alt: 3d printed Power Switch Mounting Bracket

     A Power Switch Mounting Bracket.

-.. grid-item-card:: Pulleys and Gears
+.. dropdown:: Pulleys and Gears

     3D Prints can also be used to make your own pulleys and gears.
 Not only is this a great option for achieving optimal speed and torque ratios, but they save cost as well!
 A metal pulley